georg-nikola/casual-bg-dev-blog/README.md

 1. Stateless & state full components, bound form, synthetic events, component styling, etc.
 1. Communication with a remote server
 1. React for client-side

+## How to start and use locally

+1. Clone repo
+1. Use npm start to start the dev server
+1. Play around

+## How to access the web app online
+Stay tuned...